 Despite its political relevance, assessments on the sizes, causes and consequences of human trafficking are still rare and scientific research in this field is in its infancy.
-This website aims at contributing to the field of the economics of human trafficking by providing for the two scientific outcomes listed below.
+This website aims at contributing to the field of the economics of human trafficking by providing the following scientific outcomes.

-The introduction and annual update of the 3P Anti-trafficking Policy Index, evaluating policy efforts against human trafficking in the three prime areas of prosecution, protection and prevention (3Ps) worldwide.
-The Index was developed as part of the EU-funded research project on Indexing Trafficking in Human Beings and is annually updated by the Author, Prof. Seo-Young Cho (Philipps-University Marburg) on this website (see Anti-trafficking Policy/3P section).
+The introduction and annual update of the 3P Anti-trafficking Policy Index that evaluates policy efforts against human trafficking in the three prime areas of prosecution, protection, and prevention (3Ps) worldwide (see Anti-trafficking Policy/3P section).

-Economic research on the causes and consequences of human trafficking and its policy implications.
-Thematic topics include gender, migration, human rights and crime related to human trafficking problems and the main methodologies are based on econometric techniques of applied economics (see Research/Policy section).
+Empirical economic research on the causes and consequences of human trafficking and its policy implications, including thematic topics of gender, migration, human rights, and crime (see Research/Policy section).

 Contact: Dr. Seo-Young Cho (Author of the Index, email@example.com) Korea-Europe Center, Freie Universität Berlin, Otto-von-Simson Str.
 11, 14195 Berlin, Germany